-The significance of the noise impact during the operation phase would be low for both dayand night-time operations and cumulative noise levels will not exceed 45 dBA.
+The significance of the noise impact during the operation phase would be low for both dayand night-time operations.
+Operating WTG however is expected to be clearly audible at closest NSR.
+Cumulative noise levels will not exceed 45 dBA.
 Additional mitigation measures are not required for the operational phase.